AUSTRALIAN

 SURRY HILLS | HEADQUARTERS

-Yet within this unlikely underground environment, something culturally distinctive was emerging.
-Surrounded by a collective of of young creatives – students of Art, Hat Making, Photography, Acting, Architecture, Literature and Science – Christopher and his eccentric friends assembled a small capsule collection of herbal products by night.
-By day, Christopher delivered orders throughout Darlinghurst, Kings Cross and Paddington on a black-and-chrome bicycle, quietly building a word-of-mouth following across inner Sydney.
-What emerged from the so-called ‘Dog Box’ was not merely prototype skincare and perfumes, but a new form of Australian creative identity – one blending underground art culture, handcrafted experimentation and aspirational design.
+Yet within this unlikely underground Surry Hills environment, something culturally distinctive was emerging.
+Surrounded by a collective of of young creatives – students of Art, Hat Making, Photography, Acting, Architecture, Literature and Science – Christopher and his eccentric teenaged friends assembled a capsule collection of herbal products by night.
+By day, Christopher delivered orders throughout Darlinghurst, Kings Cross and Paddington on his black-and-chrome bicycle, quietly building a following.
+What emerged from his Surry Hills studio was not merely prototype skincare and perfumes, but a new form of Australian creative mastery – one blending underground art culture, handcrafted experimentation and aspirational design.

-In 1995, the eponymous HANLON® brand was officially launched into Myer/Grace Bros. stores nationwide with four men’s skincare products and his signature fragrance.
+In 1995, the eponymous HANLON® brand was officially launched into Myer and Grace Bros. nationwide with four men’s skincare products and the signature fragrance.
 From this moment the trajectory accelerated.
-The Vegemite experiment, perfected inside a gritty Surry Hills warehouse, had entered the nation’s department store arena.
+The Vegemite experiment, perfected inside the gritty Surry Hills warehouse, had finally entered the nation’s department store arena.

 MYER | MY STORE